Equipment

 Forklift Modifications

-When modifying or adding accessories to forklifts, there is a possibility the UL rating could be voided.
-For example, adding a static chain or strap to the forklift’s frame is crucial to prevent static electricity from interfering with the forklift’s computers.
-On electric forklifts, adding a steel static chain to an “E” or “ES” forklift is acceptable.
-However, if the forklift is rated “EE” or “EX”, a steel chain is not approved because it may cause an external spark.
-On “EE” or “EX” rated forklifts a brass chain or rubber static strap would have to be used.
+When modifying or adding accessories to forklifts, it's important to be aware that the UL rating could be voided.
+For instance, adding a static chain or strap to the forklift frame is crucial to prevent static electricity from interfering with the forklift's computers.
+On electric forklifts rated "E" or "ES," using a steel static chain is acceptable.
+However, for forklifts with an "EE" or "EX" rating, steel chains are not approved because they can create external sparks.
+In those cases, a brass chain or rubber static strap must be used to maintain safety and compliance.